 DOM-based XSSDocument Object Model-based Cross-site Scripting (DOM-based XSS) is a lesser-known form of XSS.
 It's different from reflected and stored XSS because the exploit happens entirely on the client-side and does not conceptually require a server-side vulnerability.

-Regular ExpressionsRegular expressions (regex or regexp) is an awesome technique that can be used in a variety of ways.
-At first it may seem a bit intimidating, especially for those without a formal education in Computer Science, but with a little practice, it can become a really fast and powerful tool.
+Regular ExpressionsRegular expressions, or 'regex' or 'regexp' for short, are an invaluable technique that can be used in a variety of ways.
+They may seem intimidating at first, especially for those without a degree in computer science.
+With a little practice, however, they can become one of the most useful resources in a user’s toolkit.

 Misconfigured PATHAn environment variable is a dynamic-named value that can affect the way running processes will behave on a computer.
 They are part of the environment in which a process runs.
 For example, a running process can query the value of the TEMP environment variable to discover a suitable location to store temporary files, or the HOME or USERPROFILE variable to find the directory structure owned by the user running the process.